pymupdf/PyMuPDF/docs/document.rst

     .. method:: xref_set_key(xref, key, value)

-      *(New in v 1.18.7)*
+      *(New in v 1.18.7, changed in v 1.18.13)*

-      PDF only: Set the value of a PDF key in the object given by an xref.
-This is an expert function: if you do not know what you are doing, there is a high risk to render (parts of) the PDF unusable.
+      PDF only: Set (add, update, delete) the value of a PDF key for the object given by an xref.

+      .. caution:: This is an expert function: if you do not know what you are doing, there is a high risk to render (parts of) the PDF unusable.
 Please do consult :ref:`AdobeManual` about object specification formats (page 51) and the structure of special dictionary types like page objects.

-      :arg int xref: the :data:`xref`.
-Note that changing the content of the **PDF trailer** in this way is currently not enabled for safety reasons.
+      :arg int xref: the :data:`xref`. *Changed in v1.18.13:* To update the PDF trailer, specify -1.
       :arg str key: the desired PDF key (without leading "/").
 Must not be empty.
 Any valid PDF key -- whether already present in the object (which will be overwritten) -- or new.
 It is possible to use PDF path notation like ``"Resources/ExtGState"`` -- which sets the value for key ``"/ExtGState"`` as a sub-object of ``"/Resources"``.
       :arg str value: the value for the key.
-It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed -- there is some syntax, but no type checking and no checking of the PDF semantics.
+It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed.
+There is some syntax checking, but **no type checking** and no checking if it makes sense PDF-wise, i.e. **no semantics checking**.
 Upper or lower case are important!

           * **xref** -- must be provided as ``"nnn 0 R"`` with a valid :data:`xref` number nnn of the PDF.
-The suffix "``0 R``" is required to be recognizable as a xref.
+The suffix "``0 R``" is required to be recognizable as an xref by PDF applications.
-          * **array** -- a string like ``"[a b c d e f ...]"``.
+          * **array** -- a string like ``"[a b c d e f]"``.
 The brackets are required.
 Array items must be separated by at least one space (not commas like in Python).
 An empty array ``"[]"`` is possible and equivalent to removing the key.
-Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc. Like in Python, array items need not be of the same type.
+Array items may be any PDF objects, like dictionaries, xrefs, other arrays, etc. Like in Python, array items may be of different types.
           * **dict** -- a string like ``"<< ... >>"``.
 The brackets are required and must enclose a valid PDF dictionary definition.
 The empty dictionary ``"<<>>"`` is possible and equivalent to removing the key.
           * **int** -- an integer formatted **as a string**.
           * **float** -- a float formatted **as a string**.
-Scientific notation (with exponents) is not allowed by PDF.
+Scientific notation (with exponents) is **not allowed by PDF**.
           * **null** -- the string ``"null"``.
-This is the PDF equivalent to Python's ``None`` and causes the key to be ignored -- however not necessarily removed.
+This is the PDF equivalent to Python's ``None`` and causes the key to be ignored -- however not necessarily removed, resp. removed on saves with garbage collection.
           * **bool** -- one of the strings ``"true"`` or ``"false"``.
           * **name** -- a valid PDF name with a leading slash: ``"/PageLayout"``.
+See page 56 of the :ref:`AdobeManual`.
-          * **string** -- a valid PDF string.
+          * **string** -- a valid PDF string. **All PDF strings** must be enclosed by some type of brackets.
 Denote the empty string as ``"()"``.
-Depending on its content, it must be enclosed in bracket types "(...)" or "<...>", and reserved PDF characters must be escaped.
+Depending on its content, the possible bracket types are "(...)" or "<...>".
+Reserved PDF characters must be escaped.
 If in doubt, we **strongly recommend** to use :meth:`getPDFstr`!
-This function automatically generates the right brackets and determines the required format.
+This function automatically generates the right brackets, escapes, and overall format.
 E.g. it will do conversions like these:

+            >>> # because of €, the following yields UTF-16BE BOM
             >>> fitz.getPDFstr("Pay in $ or €.")
             '<feff00500061007900200069006e002000240020006f0072002020ac002e>'
+            >>> # escapes for brackets and non-ASCII
             >>> fitz.getPDFstr("Prices in EUR (USD also accepted).
 Areas are in m².")
             '(Prices in EUR \\(USD also accepted\\).
 Areas are in m\\262.)'